 Stephen Jenkinson is known in some circles as the Angel of Death.
 He’s worked for many years with palliative care and has guided hundreds of people through their dying times.
 Some call him a spiritual activit and some simply a poet.
 He runs a school called the Orphan Wisdom School in his native Canada.
 Stephen is a farmer and an author of several books, including “Die Wise – a manifesto for sanity and soul” and “Come of Age – the case for elderhood in a time of trouble”.
 He has a master’s degree in theology from Harvard University and a master’s degree in social work from the University of Toronto.
 Along with acclaimed musician Gregory Hoskins and band, Stephen has offered the show Nights of Grief & Mystery to sold out houses on three continents, and was supposed to be on the road right now with the 2020 rendition of that show.
 When we catch up with him, he’s instead in corona-lockdown at his home in Ontario, Canada.

-Photo credit, top image: Ian MackKenzie.
+Photo credit: Ian MackKenzie.
 More on his work here.

-To get a feel for the show “Nights of Grief and Mystery” we highly recommend this short film titled Lost Nation Road.
+To get a feel for Stephen Jenkinson’s show “Nights of Grief and Mystery” we highly recommend this short film titled Lost Nation Road.

 The music in this episode comes from the duo Hang Massive.